shieldproject/shield/ROADMAP.md

 schedules, etc.

-We would like to move to a more robust access model that permits individual customers, be they operators or develoeprs, to view and control a limited subset of the data set, and effect backup and restore operations on owned jobs and target systems.
+We would like to move to a more robust access model that permits individual customers, either operators or develoeprs, to view and control a limited subset of the data set, and effect backup and restore operations on owned jobs and target systems.

 Ideally, non-administrator users will be able to:

-  - Create stores, targets, schedules, and retention policies
+  - Create stores, targets, schedules and retention policies
   - Schedule and run backup jobs
   - Restore their data from their backup archives
   - Review logs for scheduled and ad hoc tasks